Senior Restaurant Manager - IT-Online

-Well known Fast Food brand is looking for a Senior Fast Food Restaurant Manager for their store in the Nigel area on the Far East Rand
+A very popular Fast Food brand is looking for a Senior Fast Food Restaurant Manager for their store in the Sasolburg area of the Free State

 - Responsible for overall Restaurant Management